First Battery Armory: Drill hall

-The current layout of the drill hall dates from 2011, when two levels of offices and conference rooms were added above the original drill hall's floor.
-The first story contains cubicles, conference rooms, a pantry, and a bathroom.
-Four openings are carved into the first-story floor slab, illuminating the basement's "common areas"; the two openings to the south contain exposed steel beams.
-The second and third floors contain more offices and are set back 30 feet from the south wall; these floors are connected with the headhouse's stairs to the north.
+In 2011, two levels of offices and conference rooms were added above the original drill hall's floor.
+The first story contained cubicles, conference rooms, a pantry, and a bathroom.
+Four openings were carved into the first-story floor slab, illuminating the basement's "common areas"; the two openings to the south contained exposed steel beams.
+The second and third floors contaiedn more offices and are set back 30 feet from the south wall; these floors were connected with the headhouse's stairs to the north.
 The drill hall is finished in the same materials on all stories, with either carpet-tile or concrete tile floors, glass or gypsum-board walls, glass-and-metal partitions, and acoustic-tile or gypsum-board ceilings.
-(Note: On each story, the offices and conference rooms contain carpet-tile floors, while hallways and service rooms contain concrete-tile floors.
-The offices use gypsum-board walls, and the conference rooms have glass walls; both spaces have glass-and-metal partitions.
-There are dropped ceilings in each office and gypsum-board ceilings in the hallways.)
+(Note: On each story, the offices and conference rooms contained carpet-tile floors, while hallways and service rooms contain concrete-tile floors.
+The offices used gypsum-board walls, and the conference rooms had glass walls; both spaces had glass-and-metal partitions.
+There were dropped ceilings in each office and gypsum-board ceilings in the hallways.)
 The windows on the south wall have been restored; the wall also contains a metal band, which conceals "scars" that were created when the spectators' balcony was removed.
 The ceiling retains its original ceiling trusses and contains white perforated metal panels, which replaced the deteriorated beadboard planks.